eyal-lezmy/android-things-workshop/README.md

 * **Temperature Sensor**: "I2C1"
 * **Additional PWM**: "PWM0"

-This information will be useful later on, when we will ask you to manipulate some specific components.
+This information will be useful later on, when we ask you to manipulate some specific components.

 ### Servo motor